alexlee22/indoor-tracking-blog/_posts/2016-04-19-weekend-progress-annisa.md

 - As she is not able to perform any experiments whilst she is away, I drilled her about other things she can work on in the meantime - the beacon deck, reading more/adding to the annotated doc and any contribution to the acadia paper.

 - This post is published now so no hiding T ;)

+Today:

+- Plan to try out of the courier experiment.